 Routine assessment of stress injury Resources to provide (including peer support and mental health services) Dedicated team to collect and analyze data Data to inform the development of further resources Definition Routine use of a standardized tool to measure stress injury.
 Resources to support the breadth of impacts stress injury can have (which vary among individuals).
 Organizational leader or team or outside group (such as Employee Assistance Program, or EAP) is accountable for assessing aggregate data from the assessment tool.
 A team that includes leaders and frontline staff uses data to inform further resource development.
-Targets The whole of the nursing workforce EAP personnelChief wellness officer, orWellness team Scope of Impacts > Frontline nurses and frontline leaders > Impact includes bringing attention to individual and group > Well-being and raising awareness of resources Leaders Wellness team EAP personnel Note that demonstrating the impact trust between clinicians and leaders Accountable entities > Frontline staff (doing uptake) > Leadership (providing time and emphasizing importance of use) Depending on organizational structu > Wellness team > Wellness officer > HR personnel, or > EAP personnel ure:
+Targets The whole of the nursing workforce &gt; EAP personnel&gt; Chief wellness officer, or&gt; Wellness team Scope of Impacts Frontline nurses and frontline leaders Impact includes bringing attention to individual and group Well-being and raising awareness of resources &gt; Leaders &gt; Wellness team &gt; EAP personnel Note that demonstrating the impact trust between clinicians and leaders. - Accountable entities &gt; Frontline staff (doing uptake) &gt; Leadership (providing time and emphasizing importance of use) Depending on organizational structu > Wellness team > Wellness officer > HR personnel, or > EAP personnel ıre:

-Stress Injury Continuum ▶ Continued
+Stress Injury Continuum Continued

-Routine assessment of stress injury Resources to provide (including peer support and mental health services) Dedicated team to collect and analyze data Data to inform the development of further resources Timeline 3 months 3 months 3-6 months 12 months Measurable outcomes Metrics that demonstrate the impact of recommendation implementation Changes in absenteeism among nurses and nurse leaders.
-Changes in nurse retention and nurse turnover (that is attributable to stress injury).
-Response to changes in data on stress injury severity: Is action taken when the numbers rise?
-Metrics that evaluate the process of implementing the recommendation Metrics that evaluate th e process of implementing the re commendation Correlate the rate of e process of implementing the rescreening to the use of services to ening tool (similar to hand hygiene assess whether they align.
+Routine assessment of stress injury Resources to provide (including peer support and mental health services) Dedicated team to collect and analyze data Data to inform the development of further resources Timeline 3 months 3 months 3-6 months 12 months Measurable outcomes Changes in absenteei Changes in nurse retering Response to changes Metrics that evaluate the state of state of state and sta e process of implementing the re- screening to the use of services to ening tool (similar to hand hygien ting measures that institutions us lers. attributable to stress injury).
+Is action taken when the numbers ris ecommendation o assess whether they align.
+Supporting evidence American Nurses Association. ( National Academy of Medicine.
+I-Care Nurses.

-evidence

-American Nurses Association.
-(2018).
-A call to action: Exploring moral resilience toward a culture of ethical practice.
-National Academy of Medicine.
-(2022).
-Resource compendium for health care worker well-being.

-Ofei, A.M.A., Paarima, Y., Barnes, T., & Kwashie, A.A.
 (2020).
-Stress and coping strategies among nurse managers.
-Journal of Nursing Education and Practice, 10(2), 39-48.
+Recognize and add 2018).
+A call to action: Exploring moral resi (2022).
+Resource compendium for health of T., & Kwashie, A.A.
+(2020).
+Stress and cop lience toward a culture of ethical practice. care worker well-being. of Nursing Education and Practice, 10(2), 39-48.

-Routine assessment of stress injury 0 = Not At Target 1 = At Target Identify (or develop or adapt) screening tool.
-Consider a downloadable, very short, electronic tool (like this sample tool). www.theschwartzcenter.org/media/Stress-First-Aid-Self-Care-Organizational-NCPTSD10.pdf 0 □ 1 Ensure anonymity in collecting aggregate data.
-0 1 Establish a structure for escalation, i.e., where to send people whxo screen as urgent.
-0 1 Address Americans with Disabilities Act (ADA) considerations.
-0 1 Partner with HR on programs that address stress injury.
-0 1 Total Resources to provide (including peer support and mental health services) 0 = Not At Target 1 = At Target Resources to provide (including peer support and mental health services) Catalog existing resources and identify gaps.
-1 = At Target Catalog existing resources and identify gaps.
-0 1 Catalog existing resources and identify gaps.
-Include clinical services, such as ethics, palliative care and pastoral care, that may offer support for well-being or may be expanded to do so.
-0 0 1 1 Catalog existing resources and identify gaps.
-Include clinical services, such as ethics, palliative care and pastoral care, that may offer support for well-being or may be expanded to do so.
-Provide a continuum of support that includes peer support and access to mental health care.
-0 0 1 1 1
+Routine assessment of stress injury 0 = Not At Target 1 = At ' Target Identify (or develop or adapt) screening tool.
+Consider a downloadable, very short, electronic tool (like this sample tool ). www.theschwartzcenter.org/media/Stress-First-Aid-Self-Care-Organizational-NCPTSD10.pdf □ 0 1 Ensure anonymity in collecting aggregate data. □ 0 1 Establish a structure for escalation, i.e., where to send people whxo screen as urgent. □ 0 1 Address Americans with Disabilities Act (ADA) considerations. □ 0 1 Partner with HR on programs that address stress injury □ 0 1

+Resources to provide (including peer support and mental health services) 0 = Not At Target 1 = At 1 arget Catalog existing resources and identify gaps. □ 0 1 Include clinical services, such as ethics, palliative care and pastoral care, that may offer support for well-being or may be expanded to do so. □ 0 □ 1 Provide a continuum of support that includes peer support and access to mental health care.
+0 1 Identify common sources of distress and target root causes.
+0 1 Don't put the burden on the individual; it's everyone contributing to the culture that supports well-being.
+0 1